 ATTENTIONAL & INTENTIONAL … BEING, THINKING AND DOING

 THE TRANSFORMATIONAL CORPORATE TRAINING YEARS

-This ultimately propelled me to work with Carolyn Taylor, as a senior consultant, at Corporate Vision, Australia’s first culture change and leadership consultancy.
-Where I ultimately invested 12 years specializing in custom designing, developing and delivering culture development, transformational leadership and experiential team effectiveness programs to some of Australasia’s top 100 companies across the financial services, telecommunications and manufacturing sectors.
+This ultimately propelled me to reinvent my entrepreneurial game and work with Carolyn Taylor, as a senior consultant, at Corporate Vision, Australia’s first culture change and leadership consultancy.
+Where I ultimately invested 12 years specializing in custom designing, developing and delivering culture development, transformational leadership and experiential team effectiveness programs.

 At the end of 2006, I found myself, at MIT, in Boston, attending the “Presencing: Collective Leadership for Profound Innovation and Change” five-day workshop.
 It was hosted by SOL (Society for Organizational Learning) and presented by Otto Scharmer, Peter Senge and other key people involved in the development and evolution of Theory U and Presence.

-This profoundly deep experience created “cracks” in my assumptions about change, leadership and culture.
-It opened the doorway, and created the threshold towards retooling myself for the coming decade.
+This profoundly deep experience created “cracks” in my assumptions about change, leadership, and culture.
+It opened a doorway and created a threshold towards renewing and retooling myself for the coming decades.